oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

     </copy>
     ```

-2. Execute `snap.sql` that generates an AWR snapshot.
+2. Use the script to generate an AWR snapshot.
 Take note of the snapshot ID (e.g.: 113).
 You need it later on.

     ```
     <copy>